 There are 10 primitive campsites assigned, but essentially, you choose where you place your campsite.
 A hillside overlooking the 2 mile wide basin at the foot of the Bofecillos or down amongst the wildlife in the Triangle Basin.
 This is as primitive as primitive gets.
 There is no water or toilets available at this time, but we hope to have a restroom, water and a shower in place as soon as possible.

-Food and supplies (firewood included) can be purchased at the Little Burro Country Store, 5 miles north on Hwy 118 or the Cottonwood Grocery Store in Study Butte, 20 miles south on Hwy 118.
+Food and supplies (firewood included, but a Burn Ban for the county is in effect) can be purchased at the Little Burro Country Store, 5 miles north on Hwy 118 or the Cottonwood Grocery Store in Study Butte, 20 miles south on Hwy 118.

 Camping gear can be rented from Far Flung Outdoor Center in Terlingua.